Connect with others who understand.

 Signs and Symptoms of Osteosclerotic Myeloma

-Osteosclerotic myeloma is characterized by bone lesions that are much harder or denser than regular bone.
-Common signs and symptoms of osteosclerotic myeloma with POEMS syndrome include:
+Osteosclerotic myeloma is characterized by sclerotic lesions (damaged areas of bone) that are much harder or denser than regular bone.
+Common symptoms include:

 • Weakness in the arms and legs that worsens over time

-• Excessive retention of fluids in the ankles, abdomen, or lungs
+• Retention of fluids in the ankles, abdomen, or lungs

 Diagnosis of Osteosclerotic Myeloma

-• Presence of Castleman disease (in which there’s excessive proliferation of cells in the lymph nodes)
+• Castleman disease (a rare disorder involving overgrowth of cells in the lymph nodes)

 • Certain skin changes